 St. Luke’s Episcopal School was established on Christian principles and dedicated to the idea that each child be encouraged to progress at his or her best pace.
 The purpose of the school was to provide a sound preparation for further education from a Christian perspective.
 Based on the fundamental precepts of excellence in education in a Christian environment, supported by a loving, caring and highly qualified faculty, St. Luke’s has historically prepared students for the next level of their educational journey.

 The school has historically been a kindergarten through 8th grade school.
 Its curriculum, while rooted in the basics, has served its students well.
 Recognizing the need to be progressive to meet the changing needs of families and students, the school began making plans to expand to include an upper school.
 In May of 2008, the school finalized its decision to expand its mission to include an upper school with the first freshman class to begin in the fall of 2009.
 Through the purchase of an additional 32-acre campus at 1400 University Boulevard South, St. Luke’s embarked upon its “two campuses, one mission” philosophy.
 Graduating its first “senior” class in 2013, St. Luke’s Episcopal School will continue to prepare students for the next level, the collegiate level, of their educational journey further understanding the importance of becoming life long learners.

-St. Luke’s Episcopal School is dually accredited by the Southern Association of Colleges and Schools (SACS) and the Southern Association of Independent Schools (SAIS).
+St. Luke’s Episcopal School is accredited by the Southern Association of Independent Schools (SAIS)

 St. Luke’s Episcopal School (the “School”) is an institution sponsored by St. Luke’s Episcopal Church of Mobile, Alabama (the “Church”) and is an integral part of St. Luke’s Parish.
 The mission and philosophy of the school are as follows and the same may be amended from time to time as herein elsewhere provided for amendment of these Bylaws.